-Please see the examples for a full working example showing you how to configure and use diverts.
+Please see the examples for a full working example at ./examples/features/standard/divert/ showing you how to configure and use diverts.

-Let's take a look at some divert examples:
+Let's take a look at some divert examples...

-24.1.
+25.1.
 Exclusive Divert

 Let's take a look at an exclusive divert.
 An exclusive divert diverts all matching messages that are routed to the old address to the new address.
 Matching messages do not get routed to the old address.